 this difficult topic.

 safety and need assurance that they will be cared for.
-They need to know that the job loss was not their
+They need to know that the job loss was not their fault and they

 For Children aged 6-9: Are concerned with right and wrong and may have trouble understanding that job loss may

 be unfair.
 Provide information as they ask for it.

 For Children aged 10-12: Can put facts together in more complicated ways and can understand everyday effects

 of job loss.
 Can contribute ideas to budget planning.